Longford based, nationwide supporthello@purpletree.ie1800 787 333

 Carrying Over Leave Due to Long-Term Illness

 Where an employee is on long-term sick leave and cannot take their leave, the accrued leave can be carried over for up to 15 months after the end of the leave year.
-This was introduced by an amendment to the Workplace Relations Act 2015.
+This was introduced by section 86 of the Workplace Relations Act 2015, which amended the Organisation of Working Time Act 1997.

 If employment ends within this 15-month window and the leave could not be taken due to illness, the employer must make a payment in lieu.